Assistant Professor, Politics

 Education: B.A., Arizona State University; J.D., Northwestern University

-In her teaching and scholarship Professor González has developed interdisciplinary, multicultural, and community-focused understandings of law, society, race, politics, and institutional reform.
-Her research and teaching interests include law and education, juvenile justice, human rights, civil rights, critical race theory, community legal practice, and social movements.
+In her teaching and scholarship, Professor González focuses on interdisciplinary, multicultural, and community-focused understandings of law, society, race, politics, and institutional reform.
+Her research and teaching interests include law and education, juvenile justice, human rights, civil rights, empirical legal studies, community legal practice, and social movements.
 She has authored articles on restorative justice, racial disproportionality education, juvenile justice, economic development, law and organizing, and community environmental policing.
 Professor González is a member of the Civil Rights Project Research to Practice Collaborative at University of California, Los Angeles and since 2009 has studied the use of restorative justice in the context of school culture, school violence, and addressing racial disparities in discipline.
 During the 2012-2013 academic year, Professor González was a Visiting Scholar at the Center for the Study of Law and Society at Berkeley Law.
 Prior to joining the faculty at Occidental College, Professor González was a practicing attorney and community organizer.
 She has held faculty appointments at the University of Denver Sturm College of Law and Arizona State University.

 Thalia González, Integrating Experiential Legal Education into the Undergraduate Curriculum: A New Dimension to Critical Service-Learning (submitted for review)